-- " The RIT-T economic assessment is conducted against a 'base case':56 - For a market benefit RIT-T the base case should typically reflect no investment by the TNSP. - For inertia network services and system strength services RIT-Ts the base case should also typically reflect no investment by the TNSP. - For a reliability corrective action RIT-T (particularly for repex) the base case should typically reflect 'business-as-usual' activity by the TNSP (including potentially escalating risk costs). - The base case for all RIT-Ts is permitted to include minor capital expenditure (ie, less than the RIT-T threshold) but cannot include capital costs over this amount and, importantly, is not permitted to include a credible option. - " Typically, more than one 'credible' option should be included in the RIT-T analysis. - " Options should include both network and non-network options, and may include a combination of both network and non-network elements. - " The more costly the options being considered, the more options should be included. - " A credible option must be 'technically feasible' and 'commercially feasible' - An option that is substantially more expensive, but is not also expected to have substantially higher benefits, is not considered 'commercially feasible.' - As a rule of thumb, an option is not credible if it has an estimated capital cost 150 per cent above that of the next most expensive credible option. - " A credible option is one which is able to be in place in time to meet the identified need: - Social licence considerations may inform views on whether an option may be delayed (or of the costs of ensuring timely delivery), and therefore whether it is a credible option. - " The absence of a proponent does not exclude an option from being considered in the economic assessment.
+- The RIT-T economic assessment is conducted against a 'base case':61 - For a market benefit RIT-T the base case should typically reflect no investment by the TNSP. - For inertia network services and system strength services RIT-Ts the base case should also typically reflect no investment by the TNSP. - For a reliability corrective action RIT-T (particularly for repex) the base case should typically reflect 'business-as-usual' activity by the TNSP (including potentially escalating risk costs). - The base case for all RIT-Ts is permitted to include minor capital expenditure (ie, less than the RIT-T threshold) but cannot include capital costs over this amount and, importantly, is not permitted to include a credible option. - Typically, more than one 'credible' option should be included in the RIT-T analysis. - Options should include both network and non-network options, and may include a combination of both network and non-network elements. - The more costly the options being considered, the more options should be included. - A credible option must be 'technically feasible' and 'commercially feasible' - An option that is substantially more expensive, but is not also expected to have substantially higher benefits, is not considered 'commercially feasible.' - As a rule of thumb, an option is not credible if it has an estimated capital cost 150 per cent above that of the next most expensive credible option. - A credible option is one which is able to be in place in time to meet the identified need: - Social licence considerations may inform an option's most likely cost and delivery timeline, which in turn informs whether the option is credible.
+However, risks of delay associated with social license